c4dm/dcase-few-shot-bioacoustic/baselines/deep_learning/README.md

 + Number of iterations - Number of iterarations for calculating the final prediction/per audio file.
 # Post Processing

 After predictions are produced, post processing is performed on the events.
-For each audio file, predicted events with shorter duration than 60% of the duration shortest shot provided for that file are removed.
+For each audio file,  There are two post processing methodologies - adaptive and fixed.
+In adaptive predicted events with shorter duration than 60% of the duration shortest shot provided for that file are removed.
+In fixed, any event less than 200 ms are removed.
+Code for adaptive post processing is in post_proc.py and code for fixed is in post_proc_new.py.
+The results on the DCASE page are from post_proc_new.py.
 Run the following command for post processing on a .csv file:

 ```
-python post_proc.py -val_path=./Development_Set/Validation_Set/ -evaluation_file=eval_output.csv -new_evaluation_file=new_eval_output.csv
+python post_proc_new.py -val_path=./Development_Set/Validation_Set/ -evaluation_file=eval_output.csv -new_evaluation_file=new_eval_output.csv
 ```